 This toolkit was funded by the Nellie Mae Education Foundation in 2014 as part of its work to support student-centered approaches to learning in New England.
-Jane Feinberg, Helen Beattie and Daniel Baron are its main authors.
+This toolkit was written by Jane Feinberg, with support from Helen Beattie and Daniel Baron.

 Who should use this toolkit?